masa-finance/masa-oracle/docs/welcome-to-masa/welcome-to-masa.md

   - **Crypto Community Insights**: Leverage our Discord Profile scraper to extract comprehensive data from prominent crypto users on Discord.
   - **Crypto News Aggregation and Summarization**: Utilize our Web Scraper to collect real-time data from leading crypto news websites and blogs.

-By leveraging Masa as a Oracle Node, developers can build innovative AI applications with the power of decentralized data and compute at their fingertips.
+By leveraging Masa as a Protocol Node, developers can build innovative AI applications with the power of decentralized data and compute at their fingertips.

 ## Join the Fair AI Revolution